busathlab/mdlab/docs/namd_lab2.md

 Other restraints implemented include a barrier restraint to keep water molecules away from the hydrophobic lipid regions, dihedral restraints on lipids, etc.

+#### Submitting NAMD GPU jobs

-Let's go ahead and start digging into code.
-Open "bash.pt1_equilibrate.sh" and examine the contents.
+NAMD performs very well on standard Linux clusters, but is particularly fast when used on nodes with GPU's.
+A sample submission script titled "bash.pt1_equilibrate.sh" is provided for you, let's go ahead and start digging into it.
+Open the file and examine its contents.

+You will see some familiar lines near the start that tell the scheduler what resources to ask for:
 ```bash
 #!/bin/bash